-\begin{Remark} Except $\mathbb L_H^{p,\kappa}$, the definitions of the previous spaces are classic, but the second order framework induces the presence of an essential supremum over our family of probability measures.
-As for $\mathbb L_H^{p,\kappa}$, it appears naturally in the a priori estimates, we refer to \cite{stz} for more details. \end{Remark}
+\begin{Remark} Except for $\mathbb L_H^{p,\kappa}$, the definitions of the previous spaces are classic, but the second-order framework induces the presence of an essential supremum over our family of probability measures.
+As for $\mathbb L_H^{p,\kappa}$, it appears naturally in the a priori estimates; we refer to \cite{stz} for more details. \end{Remark}

-Finally, we denote by $\mbox{UC}_b(\Omega)$ the collection of all bounded and uniformly continuous maps $\xi:\Omega\rightarrow \mathbb R$ with respect to the Skorohod distance $d_S$, and we let
+Finally, we denote by $\UC_b(\Omega)$ the collection of all bounded and uniformly continuous maps $\xi\dvtx\Omega\rightarrow\mathbb R$ with respect to the Skorohod distance $d_S$, and we let

 \begin{Remark} In our accompanying paper \cite{kpz}, we will prove existence for 2BSDEJs for terminal conditions belonging to the space $\mathcal L^{2,\kappa}_H$.
 We therefore think that it is important to give a few examples of terminal conditions belonging to it.
-First of all, with applications of 2BSDEJs to fully non-linear PIDEs, we at least would like functions of the form $f(B_T)$ to be in $\mathcal L^{2,\kappa}_H$.
-But it is a well-known result that the application $\omega\mapsto B_t(\omega)$ is continuous for the Skorohod topology for Lebesgue almost every $t\in[0,T]$, including $t=0$ and $t=T$.
-Hence, it is easy to see that for a Lipschitz function $f$, $f(B_t)\in\mathcal L^{2,\kappa}_H$ for a.e. $t\in[0,T],$ including $t=0$ and $t=T$.
+First of all, with applications of 2BSDEJs to fully nonlinear PIDEs, we at least would like functions of the form $f(B_T)$ to be in $\mathcal L^{2,\kappa }_H$.
+But it is a well-known result that the application $\omega \mapsto B_t(\omega)$ is continuous for the Skorohod topology for Lebesgue almost every $t\in[0,T]$, including $t=0$ and $t=T$.
+Hence, it is easy to see that for a Lipschitz function $f$, $f(B_t)\in \mathcal L^{2,\kappa}_H$ for a.e. $t\in[0,T]$, including $t=0$ and $t=T$.
 We also refer the reader to our accompanying paper \cite{kpz} for more explanations and intuitions about this problem.
-Finally we would like to mention that the recent results of \cite{nn2,nn3}, which appeared during the revision of this paper, could be used to obtain existence of a solution when $F=0$, but with a terminal condition $\xi\in\L^{2,\kappa}_H$.
+Finally we would like to mention that the recent results of \cite{nn2,nn3}, which appeared during the revision of this paper, could be used to obtain existence of a solution when $F=0$, but with a terminal condition $\xi \in\L^{2,\kappa}_H$.
 It is a very interesting and difficult problem to see whether their approach could be extended to general generators $F$. \end{Remark}

-For a given probability measure $\mathbb P\in\mathcal P^\kappa_H$, the spaces $L^p(\mathbb P)$, $\mathbb D^p(\mathbb P)$, $\mathbb H^p(\mathbb P)$ and $\mathbb J^p(\mathbb P)$ correspond to the above spaces when the set of probability measures is only the singleton $\left\{\mathbb P\right\}$.
-Finally, we have $\mathbb H^{p}_{loc}(\mathbb P)$ denotes the space of all $\mathbb F^+$-predictable $\mathbb R^d$-valued processes $Z$ with
+For a given probability measure $\mathbb P\in\mathcal P^\kappa_H$, the spaces $L^p(\mathbb P)$, $\mathbb D^p(\mathbb P)$, $\mathbb H^p(\mathbb P)$ and $\mathbb J^p(\mathbb P)$ correspond to the above spaces when the set of probability measures is only the singleton $ \{\mathbb P \}$.
+Finally, we have $\mathbb H^{p}_{\mathrm{loc}}(\mathbb P)$ denotes the space of all $\mathbb F^+$-predictable $\mathbb R^d$-valued processes $Z$ with